Vasquez and UAB host Tulane - WTOP News

 Birmingham, Alabama; Tuesday, 7:30 p.m.
 EST

-BOTTOM LINE: UAB hosts Tulane after Alejandro scored 27 points in UAB’s 83-51 win over the Tulsa Golden Hurricane.
+BOTTOM LINE: UAB faces Tulane after Alejandro scored 27 points in UAB’s 83-51 win over the Tulsa Golden Hurricane.

-The Blazers are 7-3 on their home court.
-UAB leads the AAC in rebounding, averaging 37.7 boards.
-Yaxel Lendeborg leads the Blazers with 9.9 rebounds.
+The Blazers have gone 7-3 in home games.
+UAB is 0-3 in games decided by 3 points or fewer.

-The Green Wave have gone 2-0 against AAC opponents.
-Tulane averages 76.7 points while outscoring opponents by 9.8 points per game.
+The Green Wave are 2-0 against AAC opponents.
+Tulane ranks third in the AAC allowing 66.9 points while holding opponents to 37.9% shooting.

 UAB’s average of 6.9 made 3-pointers per game this season is just 0.5 fewer made shots on average than the 7.4 per game Tulane allows.
-Tulane averages 8.3 made 3-pointers per game this season, 0.7 more makes per game than UAB gives up.
+Tulane averages 76.7 points per game, 1.8 more than the 74.9 UAB allows.

-The Blazers and Green Wave meet Tuesday for the first time in conference play this season.
+The Blazers and Green Wave match up Tuesday for the first time in conference play this season.

-Kam Williams is shooting 42.2% from beyond the arc with 2.3 made 3-pointers per game for the Green Wave, while averaging 10.3 points and 1.8 steals.
+Kam Williams averages 2.3 made 3-pointers per game for the Green Wave, scoring 10.3 points while shooting 42.2% from beyond the arc.

 LAST 10 GAMES: Blazers: 5-5, averaging 86.0 points, 35.9 rebounds, 16.9 assists, 6.6 steals and 3.5 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 76.9 points per game.